Kevin García (footballer, born 1989)

-Kevin Martín García Martínez (born 8 September 1989) is a Spanish professional footballer who plays as a left-back for CE Andratx.
+Kevin Martín García Martínez (born 8 September 1989) is a Spanish professional footballer who plays as a left-back for Segunda Federación club Andratx.

 Club career

 Mallorca

 García was born in Palma de Mallorca, Balearic Islands.
 A product of local club RCD Mallorca's youth system, he spent his first two years as a senior with the reserves, the last in the Segunda División B.

 On 18 September 2010, García made his official debut for the first team, playing 90 minutes in a 2–0 La Liga home win against CA Osasuna.
 During his first professional season he was the most used left-back by manager Michael Laudrup, overtaking veterans Ayoze and Enrique Corrales.

-García scored his first and only goal in the Spanish top flight on 6 January 2013, in the 1–1 home draw with Atlético Madrid.
+García scored his only goal in the Spanish top flight on 6 January 2013, in the 1–1 home draw with Atlético Madrid.

 Panetolikos

 On 16 July 2014, García moved abroad and joined Panetolikos F.C. of the Super League Greece.
 He netted twice in 26 matches in his debut campaign, helping to a seventh-place finish.